dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 DOTS is centered around improving the speed and efficiency of coordinated response to DDoS attacks.
-One scenario not yet discussed involves coordination among federated entities operating DOTS servers and mitigators.
+One scenario not yet discussed involves coordination among federated domains operating DOTS servers and mitigators.

 In the course of normal DOTS operations, a DOTS client communicates the need for mitigation to a DOTS server, and that server initiates mitigation on a